Looking at driveway design? Factor in these 6 key considerations to ensure a standout entrance

 Do you want this to be an obvious open expanse, such as a courtyard surrounded by structured planting, or is your driveway dream a twisting, turning journey through trees, leading to a more discrete parking zone away from the home?

-While these are a great solution to a specific problem, they can only typically accommodate one vehicle at a time and could add anything from around £10,000-£15,000 to your driveway design project budget.
+However, while these are a great solution to a specific problem, they can only typically accommodate one vehicle at a time and could add anything from around £10,000-£15,000 to your driveway design project budget.

-The design overview should take into account not only how many occupants are going to be at the property, but also how you will accommodate postal and parcel deliveries.
-We are all using home delivery services far more frequently now, so when designing your driveway, it makes sense to think how this could also be considered.
+But, pedestrians must also be considered in your driveway design and you will need to take into account not only how many occupants are going to be at the property, and also how you will accommodate postal and parcel deliveries.

 Building Regulations Part M requires, as a minimum, that the driveway approach be level or gently sloping, and the transfer route from parked vehicle into the property to be surfaced in material suitable for the safe use by a wheelchair user.

+Ramps are allowed as part of your driveway design in respect of wheelchair users, but these will need to be a minimum of 900m wide.
 For gradients of up to 1:15, ramps can be up to 10m long, and for gradients up to 1:12, they can be up to 5m long.

 There are other criteria that may also be required to be met, so always work with your architect and designer on this at an early stage if you're building a new home.